Once students complete orientation sessions, they are granted card access to the building 3 shop spaces,

 student doesn't ask us for help until they're 80% of the way through a plan that is falling apart.
 Please don't wait to check in with us, whether you

 have specific questions, or don't even know whether there's anything to address.
 Most likely, there are things we can help with.

-Machine-specific pages are meant as supporting details for trained users - they do not in any way
+Machine-specific tutorial pages are meant as a backup resource for trained users - they do not in any way

 suffice as machine training itself.

-You MUST get machine training in person with shop staff to use machines - then please use this information to
+You MUST get machine training in person with shop staff to use machines - then please ask for help, and use

 the tutorial pages on this site (as it is added), to supplement that training.

 of shop policy for users to operate machinery they are not sufficiently trained on- always ask for help,

 even/especially for little details that are easy to forget.